suzyhan/daily-planner/README.md

 ## Usage

 The current date and time are displayed at the top of the calendar.
 You can scroll down to view the hourly time blocks for the current day.
-Select the time block to type in the events rand click the save button on the right.
+Select the time block to type in the events and click the save button on the right.
 This will save the event in the local storage and upon refreshing the page, you should be able to view the saved changes on the calendar.
 Based on the current hour of the day, the colors indicate whether it is in the past (grey), present (red), or future (green).

+The following image shows an example of the application's appearance:

 ![Screenshot for work day scheduler](./assets/Screenshot_work_day_scheduler.png)